zeejayym/apex-liveapi-documentation/content/docs/Quickstart/python.md

 title: "Quickstart Guide for Apex Legends LiveAPI 2.0 with Python"
 icon: "rocket_launch"
 toc: true
-description: "Get started with LiveAPI 2.0 using Python.
+description: "Get started with LiveAPI 2.0.
 This guide provides a comprehensive introduction to the LiveAPI 2.0 using Python."
 publishdate: "2023-05-03T22:37:22+01:00"
 tags: ["Beginners"]
 ---

+{{< alert context="info" text="**Note from the Author:** For experienced developers, adapting this guide to your preferred programming language should be straightforward.
+This resource is primarily aimed at helping beginners get started.
+Much of the information is available in `LiveAPI/readme.txt` within your Apex Legends installation directory, but here we provide additional depth and context." />}}

 This guide provides a comprehensive introduction to using Apex Legends' LiveAPI 2.0 with Python, aimed at developers interested in building applications that interact with Apex Legends data in real-time.

 {{< alert context="info" text="This documentation is a work in progress, and we actively welcome contributions.
 If you have suggestions for improvements or new features, feel free to open a pull request on our GitHub repository.
 [Contribute here](https://www.github.com/zeejayym/liveapi-documentation).
 We appreciate your input in making our documentation better for everyone." />}}